iliakonnov/snake_game/README.md

 # Snake game
-Written on python and pygame
+Written on python and pygame.
+Gui on PyQt.
+Binaries made with pyinstaller.